The Guide to Web Application Architecture

 Disadvantages of microservice architecture:

-• Changes in team management: microservices require changes in the organization, management, and communication.
+• Changes in team management: microservices require organizational, management, and communication changes.
 Typically, they are connected to the adoption of Agile and DevOps

 • Security risks: microservices communicate with each other, constantly transmitting data.
 Without secure algorithms, information can end up leaking during one of these transfers.